Home

 Figure 1: geometry of a triangle.
 A triangle is defined by three vertices that define a plane.
 The normal is perpendicular to this plane.
 A ray (in yellow) intersects this triangle.

 Calculating a ray's intersection with a primitive such as a sphere is straightforward.
-However, modeling most 3D objects solely with spheres is impractical, necessitating the use of other types of primitives to represent more complex objects (of arbitrary shape).
+However, modeling most 3D objects solely with spheres is impractical, which necessitates the use of other types of primitives to represent more complex objects with arbitrary shapes.
 While there is no restriction on using polygonal meshes or NURBS surfaces in our renderer, computing the intersection of a ray with these primitives can be difficult and time-consuming.
-Conversely, computing the intersection of a ray with a triangle is a relatively simple operation that can be well-optimized.
+Conversely, computing the intersection of a ray with a triangle is a relatively simple process that can be well optimized.
 It may not be as fast as ray-sphere intersections, but it is more efficient than rendering the intersection of a ray with a NURBS surface.
-This compromise is one we are willing to accept.
+This is a compromise we are willing to accept.

 What Is a Triangle?